 Built on the side of the mythical Rock of Monaco, the Oceanographic Museum has been watching over the oceans for over a century.
 Founded by the Prince Albert I, great grandfather of H.S.H.
 Prince Albert II, it was designed as a Palace entirely dedicated to Art and Science.

-From the aquariums to the collections of Natural History, including the Shark Lagoon and the Turtle’s Island situated on the panoramic terrace, the Museum offers to visitors a unique learning experience to know, love and protect the oceans.
+From its aquariums to its historical collections, from the Shark Lagoon to Turtle Island on the panoramic terrace, the Institute offers a unique opportunity to learn to understand, love and protect the ocean.

 Faithful to the vision of its Founder «to gather together in a common eclat the two driving forces of civilization: Art and Science», the Oceanographic Museum opens its doors to contemporary art and hosts major exhibitions by renown international artists like Damien Hirst, Huang Yong Ping, Mark Dion, Marc Quinn and Philippe Pasqua.

 An extraordinary monumental jewel conceived by a visionary Prince, the Temple of the Sea is today a key element of the Monegasque identity.
 With more than 665,000 visitors in 2015, the Museum is one of the esteemed attractions of the Principality also engaged in the scientific, economic and touristic arena.